GeoEnergyLab-EPFL/PyFrac/Doc/source/GettingStarted.rst

 .. note::

-   Some of the examples may take upto 2 hours to run.
+   Some of the examples may take upto 2 hours to run (see the file timing.txt in the examples for run time (in secs) on a mid-2015 MacBook Pro).
+See also the Readme.md in the examples folder for details.